Is Moving Tax Deductible in Canada & Other Ways to Save On Your Move

 - Meal expenses: Flat rate of 17$ a meal, up to a maximum of 51$ per person per day.

-Now that you have a better idea of what you can and can’t claim let’s see what you can expect to spend on moving.
+Now that you have a better idea of what you can and can’t claim, let’s see what you can expect to spend on moving.

 Local Moving Costs

 Depending on the number of things you have, your move may also require an additional mover.
 Additional moving help usually costs between $40-60 per hour, depending on the company.
+This can cost between $30-60 per hour if you need packing services.

 Keep in mind you are also required to pay a one-time truck fee for local moves.
 Depending on where in Canada you live and what time of the month you are moving, the truck fee can be between $85-120.

-Another thing to consider is whether you have any things that require heavy lifting or additional muscle.
+Another thing to consider is whether you have many things that require heavy lifting or additional muscle.
 Things like appliances, gym equipment, or any other specialty items that require heavy lifting can add between $40-90 to the cost of your move each.

 Factor stairs into the final price of your move.
 If the movers have to use the stairs, even the number of steps can add to the total.
 Plan to spend anywhere between $40-100 additionally, depending on the length of your staircase.